PrestaShop/docs/src/content/1.7/development/architecture/modern/controller-routing.md

 {{% /notice %}}

 Controllers are responsible for performing "Actions".
 Actions are methods of Controllers which mapped to a route, and that return a `Response`.

-{{% notice tip %}}
-**Try to avoid creating helper methods in your controller.** If you find yourself needing them, it could be a symptom of your Controller becoming too complex.
-This can be solved by extracting code into external classes as needed.
-{{% /notice %}}

 Regarding the rendering of a Response, there is some data specific to PrestaShop (in Back Office) that we must set for every action:

 | Attribute                   |  Type                          |  Description                                            |